narrative-io/narrative-jobs/content/en/open-positions/backend-engineer.md

 ## What You Will Do

-Narrative is building a data collaboration platform focused on making collaboration easy
+Narrative is building a data collaboration platform focused on making collaboration easy.

 Our most successful function lies in operating as a data marketplace where we differentiate ourselves by: